MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 ```

 ## Specific modules to copy for tracking the CPU time in the log file
-To track correctly the CPU time this projects needs some modified modules and a modiefied cloned repository.
+To correctly track the CPU time this project needs some modified modules and a modiefied cloned repository.
 Follow the steps below:

 1. Unzip the folders `skopt.zip`, `sksparse.zip` and `Bayesian-Optimization.zip`:
 ```